meflynn/troopdata/README.md

 assembled this R package to allow users to more easily access the data and use it in their own research.

+The package will be updated with additional features in the future, but for now please let me know if you find any errors.

 Please refer to the bottom of this page for citation information.

 ## Installation